solchef/examples/README.md

 # Trigger.dev examples

-Welcome to @trigger.dev/examples, a collection of projects using Trigger.dev.
+Welcome to @trigger.dev/examples, a collection of full projects using Trigger.dev.

 ## About Trigger.dev